 A Tier (Great)

-Killjoy’s a fairly static Champion that’s entirely focused on locking down and area and securing it.
-Her value on attack is weaker than her defence (obviously) but that doesn’t significantly harm her potency.
+Killjoy’s a fairly static Champion that’s entirely focused on locking down an area and securing it.
+Her value on attack is weaker than her defense (obviously) but that doesn’t significantly harm her potency.
 Her Turret is a nuisance, but her Ultimate and Alarmbot are particularly potent and can frustrate quickly.

-Omen’s ability to travel anywhere on the map is pretty special, and while it wasn’t used extensively over the first closed Beta, there’s no mistaking its potency when it comes to flanking.
+Omen’s ability to travel anywhere on the map is pretty special, and there’s no mistaking its potency when it comes to flanking.
 Combined with his vision denial, he’s a potent mix of utility and mobility that can pressure teams attempting to bunker.
 A great pick in our VALORANT Tier List.

-Phoenix was a staple amongst most CS, and CS:GO players.
-Largely as a result of a kit that’s familiar (grenade, flashbang) his Ultimate ability, and having the opportunity for what’s effectively a second life, can see him play aggressively, open up a route to his team, before returning to where he was.
-If you also factor in his self-sustain, there’s no wonder he’s climbing for the top spots.
+Phoenix has a familiar kit and his Ultimate ability gives him the opportunity for what’s effectively a second life.
+You can see him play aggressively, open up a route to his team, before returning to where he was.
+If you also factor in his self-sustain, there’s no wonder he gets picked.

 B Tier (Good)

-Brimstone was incredibly popular amongst streamers, with the likes of Timthetatman “maining” him most of the time.
-A kit that’s brimming with utility, he needs a little preparation and his smoke is designed more to aid his team, rather than punish like Jett, but he still brings invaluable support.
-His Ultimate has a fairly obvious wind-up time, but if nothing else it’s great for zoning.
+Brimstone has a kit that’s brimming with utility.
+He needs a little preparation and his smoke is designed more to aid his team, rather than punish like Jett, but he still brings invaluable support.
+His Ultimate has a fairly obvious wind-up time, but if nothing else it’s great for zoning and can be used to clutch defensive rounds.

 C Tier (Niche)